 Residents are subject to income tax on their worldwide income.
 If the correct amount of personal income tax has been withheld from the individual’s employment or investment income (such as bank interest), there is no requirement to file a tax return.
 Residents are only required to lodge a tax return if they received income which had not been taxed in Mongolia at source (e.g. foreign investment income, Mongolian rental income etc.).

 Non-residents are subject to tax on certain categories of income from Mongolian sources under the concept of limited tax liability.
 If their income from employment is subject to personal income tax withholding, the tax obligations have already been fulfilled and no Mongolian tax return needs to be filed.

 What are the current income tax rates for residents and non-residents in Mongolia?

-As a general rule, personal income tax is levied at a flat 10% rate for resident taxpayers.
-There are certain types of income which are either exempt or subject to final withholding tax
+As a general rule, personal income tax is levied at a flat 10 percent rate for resident taxpayers.
+There are certain types of income which are either exempt or subject to final withholding tax.

 The following income is subject to specific personal income tax rates:

-Non-residents aer subject to a flat 20% tax rate on any Mongolian sourced income from 1 January 2018.
+Non-residents aer subject to a flat 20 percent tax rate on any Mongolian sourced income from 1 January 2018.
 Prior to this, non-resident tax rates were the same as residents.

 For the purposes of taxation, how is an individual defined as a resident of Mongolia?